 I would like to be able to commission 10 Viola Concertos over the next ten years.

 The first two of these by Gerald Barry and Anders Hillborg have already been commissioned.
-The Barry was premiered in 2019 and the Hillborg will be premiered in London in the next two seasons.
+The Barry was premiered in 2019 and the Hillborg will be premiered in the next two seasons.
 I’m very fortunate to have strong ongoing working relationships with some of today’s most important composers and among them I would like to commission concertos from Huw Watkins (now in hand), Lera Auerbach, Magnus Lindberg and Salvatore Sciarrinno (these are under discussion), Julian Anderson, Esa-Pekka Salonen, Thomas Larcher, Kaija Saariaho and Thomas Adès.

 I very much hope that these and the other works I have already premiered will go on to enter the repertoire.
 I can't think of any greater accolade for a musician than creating a real body of work for one's instrument that will be there for future generations of performers.